DSD-DBS/capella-collab-manager/docs/docs/user/index.md

 **Sessions**.
 To make this platform scalable and allow people co-work comfortably we use [Kubernetes](https://kubernetes.io/) to run the **Session** containers - which in Kubernetes terms are called **Pod**s.
-Kubernetes is able to scale the cluster to accomodate the active sessions, making it run at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).
+Kubernetes is able to scale the cluster to accommodate the active sessions, making it run at reasonable costs in both public and private cloud environments (but of course one could run it in a VM).